As you know, just over one week ago devastating wild fires swept across Napa and Sonoma counties. Here’s how you can help North Bay fire victims.

 - Tutto Capelli Salon (San Carlos) has a donation drop-off location through Saturday, 10/14: https://www.facebook.com/Tuttocapellisalon/posts/1522139317868826

 - Red Cross Disaster Relief: https://www.redcross.org/donate/donation

 A lot of people think wine country is filled with lavish estates and families made of money.
 Not so.
 The area is rooted in agriculture and is propped up by humble farmers whose land is home to cattle, horses, goats, and other animals.
 Many of those animals were displaced in the fire.

 - Napa Community Animal Response Team is looking for volunteers and shelter for evacuated animals: https://www.facebook.com/napacart/posts/1970475839874060

 - Humane Society of Sonoma County, 5345 CA-12.
 (Santa Rosa)

 - Humane Society of Napa County, 3265 California Blvd.
 (Napa)

 - Yuba-Sutter SPCA, 745 Sutter St. (Yuba)

-Finally, it’s worth mentioning one of the simplest ways to lend you support.
+Finally, it’s worth mentioning one of the simplest ways to lend you support to North Bay fire victims.
 Buy and drink Napa and Sonoma wines!
 Use hashtags #buynapa and #buysonoma to share your bottles on social media to help spread the word.